originphp/website/source/docs/utility/email.md

 The email class enables you to send emails easily through SMTP.

-> As version 1.29 the namespace for Email has been moved to Origin\Mailer\Email from Origin\Utility\Email

 ## Email Configuration

 You setup your email accounts in your `config/email.php` we have created a template for you, just rename the file and fill your details.